Double Degree Programmes with College of Humanities and Sciences

 • Have a minimum GPA of 4.00 (before exercising the S/U option on any course) for their first degree programme.

-• Completed between 60 units and 80 units (excluding units earned from student exchange programmes or advanced placement credits), i.e. just after the third semester or fourth semester in NUS.
+• Completed between 60 units and 80 units (excluding units earned from student exchange programmes or advanced placement credits), i.e. just after the third semester or fourth semester in NUS (note: students cannot enrol in a DDP beyond the end of their fifth semester).

 • Passed at least 12 units of courses from the major in the second degree programme, including the gateway course(s) for the major listed below but excluding courses in the CDE-CHS Common Curriculum and those that are double-counted between the CDE and CHS majors.

-• Obtained a minimum average grade point of 4.00 (before exercising the S/U option) for the courses from the major in the second degree programme.
+• Obtained a minimum GPA of 4.00 (before exercising the S/U option), i.e. average grade of B+, for the courses from the major in the second degree programme.

 • Able to complete both degree programmes within a maximum candidature period of 10 regular semesters.